cloudify-cosmo/repex/README.md

 `repex` replaces strings in single/multiple files based on regular expressions.

+Why not use sed you ask?
+Because `repex` provides some layers of protection and an easy to use config yaml in which you easily add new files and folders to iterate through.

+The layers are:
+* Match and only then replace in the matched regular expression.
+* Check for existing strings in a file before replacing anything.
+* Exclude files and folders so that you don't screw up.

+AND, you can use variables (sorta jinja2 style).
+How cool is that?

 ### Installation

 Currently, repex is not in pypi, so you'll have to install it directly from Github: